eddardd/eddardd.github.io/_posts/2021-11-6-gradient.md

   - graduate level
 ---

+In this post I discuss how the Gradient vector can be calculated in generalized coordinate systems.

 Note that, previously, we assumed that the gradient is written with respect to the canonical basis in $\mathbb{R}^{n}$.
 This implies that,

 $$\nabla f = \sum_{i=1}^{n}\dfrac{\partial f}{\partial x_{i}}\mathbf{e}_{i}$$